doug-fish/bad-java-app/README.md

 To initiate leaking issue a request with query string of "leak", like `curl localhost:8080/bad-java-test-app/behave?leak`

+To initiate slowness issue a request with query string of "slow", like `curl localhost:8080/bad-java-test-app/behave?slow`

-To stop leaking issue a request with a query string of "behave", like `curl localhost:8080/bad-java-test-app/behave?behave`
+To stop leaking and slowness issue a request with a query string of "behave", like `curl localhost:8080/bad-java-test-app/behave?behave`